FAQGURU/FAQGURU/topics/en/css.md

 * https://codeburst.io/clearing-your-front-end-job-interview-css-95bdd82871f2

 [[↑] Back to top](#CSS)
 ### Can you explain the difference between coding a website to be responsive versus using a mobile-first strategy?
-(Expert)

 Note that these two 2 approaches are not exclusive.